 What’s Driving the Rate Increases?

 It’s no secret to anyone in the insurance industry that price increases in today’s commercial auto sector have become the norm.
-For the past several years, the loss and combined ratios on a net basis have trended unfavorably for commercial auto, compelling some major carriers to exit the marketplace.
-While the exodus of insurers appears to have tapered off for the time being, those companies that remain are forced to push for additional rate increases in order to return to underwriting profitability.
+For the past several years, the loss and combined ratios on a net basis have trended unfavorably for commercial auto, compelling some major insurance companies to exit the marketplace.
+While the exodus of insurers appears to have tapered off for the time being, those companies that remain are forced to implement additional rate increases in order to return to underwriting profitability.

 Much of the blame behind the troubling performance trends in the commercial auto segment can be attributed to claims severity and a steady increase in claims costs over the past five years.
 Modern, technologically-sophisticated vehicles are far more expensive to repair or replace.
 At the same time, medical costs have skyrocketed and “nuclear” jury verdicts, in which crash victims are awarded blockbuster payouts over accidents, have become commonplace.
 And, while Compliance, Safety, Accountability (CSA) scoring and technological advances such as electronic logging devices (ELDs) have helped to improve safety, the data trail that they create can be used by plaintiff attorneys against motor carriers after an accident.